MySQL Cheat sheet

 Having

-The HAVING clause is used in conjunction with the GROUP BY clause to filter the results of a query based on the aggregated values.
-It allows you to specify a condition that filters the grouped rows returned by a GROUP BY query.
+clause to filter the results of a query based on the aggregated values.
+It allows you to specify a condition that filters the grouped rows returned by a GROUP BY

 SELECT column1, COUNT(*)